supreer/Movie_recomendation_system/README.md

 # Explanation:
 For better understanding see code.
 You can find line to line explanation.
-Give me start If you like the explanation.
+Give me star If you like the explanation.

 # License